agda/agda-stdlib/paper/paper.md

 # Summary

 Agda [@norell2009dependently] is a dependently-typed functional language that serves both as a traditional programming language and as an interactive theorem prover (ITP).
+In other words, its type system is expressive enough to formulate complex formal requirements, and its compiler lets users interactively build programs guaranteed to meet these specifications.
+Through the Curry-Howard lens [@DBLP:journals/cacm/Wadler15], these types and programs can be seen respectively as theorem statements and proofs.

 This paper introduces the Agda standard library (hereafter: `agda-stdlib` [@agda-stdlib]), which offers many of the fundamental definitions and results necessary for users to quickly begin developing Agda programs and proofs.
 Unlike the standard libraries of traditional programming languages, `agda-stdlib` not only provides standard utilities and data structures, but also a substantial portion of the basic discrete mathematics essential for proving the correctness of programs.